mikejohnson51/AOI/README.md

 **Welcome to the AOI R homepage!** <br>

-If you've ever found yourself needing to geocode or reverse-geocode a location, formalize an area of interest, get bounding geometries, describe a place by lat/long, or better understand spatial locations, this package should be able to help.
+If you've ever found yourself needing to deal with spatial boundaries in R this package should be able to help.
+The purpose is to help users reproducibly create programmatic  boundaries to use in analysis and mapping workflows.
+The package targets five main use cases:

-An area of interest (AOI) is a geographic extent.
-It helps confine and formalize a unit of work to a geographic area, and prioritize and define research and sub setting efforts while improving reproducibility.
-They are built around concrete spatial attributes but often are discussed in a more colloquial way.
-The aim of the is package is to help make the colloquial understanding of space more concrete in the R environment.

-`AOI` lets users define regions through a common query to achieve spatial geometries that can be used in sub setting, clipping, and mapping operations.
-Tools are provided to help define, describe, and convert points, boundaries, and features to usable forms including strings.
-In principle, the AOI package helps accomplish five main tasks increasing in order of simply providing convenience to providing new functionality to the deep R spatial ecosystem.
-These include helping:

-1. Create bounding geometries of existing `sp`, `sf`, and `raster` objects (see [here][4])
-2. Get `sp`, or `sf`, state and county geometries and/or their bounding geometries (see [here][5])
-3. Provide geocoding and reverse geocoding functionalities from OSM and ESRI
+1. Perform basic forward and reverse geocoding tasks
-4. Create `sp` or `sf` geometries from a given location and bounding box dimensions. (see [here][6])
-5. Map, describe and communicate AOIs to others. (see [here][7])

-All functions are designed to be used with the magrittr pipe operation `%>%` so that they can be easily integrated with other spatial packages in the R ecosystem (see [here][8])
+2. Create flexible "Areas of Interest" based on fiat boundaries, place names, and locations.
+3. Offer a back end to interface with large web-based datasets
+4. Facilitate iterative analysis in an era of big geospatial data
+5. Enhance reproducible in spatial analysis.

+The package also includes functions to faciliate basic tasks in AOI work flows such as unioning, buffering, converting between string and spatial representations, and

+This package builds on the sf package and in cases of overlap, only offers wrappers of common workflows.
+By their nature these wrappers save users lines of code and repetition but are less flexible then there base sf functions.

 ### Installation: